 “I felt really accomplished when we finished painting the school and when the little kids were just happy and enjoying themselves when we were around them.
 In part, by seeing and being in our village, and in part by the amazing group I was with, I felt more motivated to go back and live my life.
 I felt like a changed person coming back.
 This experience has influenced how I plan to live my life; in short term as well as in the distant future.
 I am very grateful to my Putney group for that.”

 — Maya Garfinkel, The Northwest School, Seattle, WA

-Climate • The Dominican Republic has a tropical climate and has only two seasons: wet and dry.
+Climate • The Dominican Republic has a tropical climate with two seasons: wet and dry.
 We visit during the wet season, when intermittent heavy showers are common, but not a daily occurrence.
-It is hot during the day–in the 80′s and 90’s most days–so the occasional rain shower is welcome!
+It is hot during the day — in the 80s and 90s most days — so the occasional rain shower is welcome!